 Operating expenses for our International Services segment during 2014 decreased \$3.1 million over 2013 which was primarily attributable to the impact of foreign currency exchange rate fluctuations of \$(10.9) million.
 In addition, there was a net decrease of \$6.2 million related to the discontinuation of our Harmondsworth contract at our subsidiary in the United Kingdom in September 2014.
-These decreases were partially offset by an increase of \$2.2 million related to bid costs incurred at our subsidiary in the United Kingdom.
-Both the termination of our Harmondsworth contract and the bid costs incurred in the United Kingdom resulted in an increase in operating expenses as a percentage of revenues.
+These decreases were partially offset by an increase of \$2.2 million related to bid costs incurred at our subsidiary in the United Kingdom resulted in an increase in operating expenses as a percentage of revenues.
 These decreases were also partially offset by a net increase of \$11.8 million primarily attributable to our Australian subsidiary due to population increases, contractual increases in labor and additional services provided under new contracts at those facilities.